 MEMORANDUM of the choice and appointment of new trustees of the following property namely:

-[.....]
-(Description of property) at a meeting of [.....]
-(Description of congregation, society, or body of persons)
+[

-duly convened and held for that purpose at or in [.....] (name of place) on [.....], (Date) and of which
+duly convened and held for that purpose at or in [

-[.....] (name of chairperson) was chairperson.
+[] (name of chairperson) was chairperson.

 Names and description of all the trustees on the constitution or last appointment of trustees made on the day of

-Adam Bell of: Charles Dixon of: Edward Foster of:
+Adam Bell of:

+Charles Dixon of:

+Edward Foster of:

 Names and description of all the trustees in whom the said property now becomes legally vested:

 FIRST: Old continuing trustees:

 Charles Dixon of:

-Charitable Trusts Act 1965 Edward Foster of: SECOND: New trustees now chosen and appointed: Benjamin Adams of: Jonathan Adams of:
+Edward Foster of:

+SECO OND: New trustees now chosen and appointed: Benjamin Adams of:

-A.B.
+Jonathan Adams of:

+DATED this 20

-(Chairperson of the meeting)
+(Chai A.B. rperson of the meeting)

-Signed by the said A.B., as chairperson of the meeting in the presence of: C.D.
-E.F.
+ed by the said A.B., as chairperson of the meeting in the presence C.D E.F

 SCHEDULE 2 (Sections 6(3) and 7(3))

-FORMS OF APPLICATIONFOR INCORPORATION AS A BOARD
+FOI RMS OF APPLICATIONFOR INCORPORATION AS A BOARD

 FORM 1 (Section 6(3))

 THE CHARITABLE TRUSTS ACT 1965

 Application for Incorporation of Trustees as a Board

-- We, being trustees for, hereby apply to 1. be incorporated as a Board under the provisions of the Charitable Trusts Act 1965. - 2.
+1. We, being trustees for, hereby apply to be incorporated as a Board under the provisions of the Charitable Trusts Act 1965.

 We desire the name of the Board to be:

-- 5. The said society is not itself incorporated. - 6.
-The following documents are attached to this application.

-......(Here insert a list sufficiently describing and identifying each document)

-FORM 2 (Section 7(3))

-THE CHARITABLE TRUSTS ACT 1965 Application for Incorporation of a Society as a Board

-- 1. We hereby apply for the incorporation of (being a society for charitable purposes which is not yet incorporated and which does not have any incorporated trustees for its general purposes) under the provisions of the Charitable Trusts Act 1965. - 2.
-We make this application as Insert "the trustees (or the majority of the trustees) for the society" or "members of the society", as the case may be. - 3.
-It is desired that upon incorporation the name of the society should be (Insert "as shown above" or as the case may be). - 4.
-The registered office of the society is to be at (State an address with sufficient particularity for service by hand and service by post of documents thereat).

-- 6. The following documents are attached to this application:
+This application is made with the consent of the s as follows: The following documents are attached to this application: Dated thisday of .20 as follows:

-REVISION NOTES 2008 - 2020/3 March 2021
+REVISION NOTES 2008 - 2023

-This is the official version of this Act as at 3 March 2021.
+This is the official version of this Act as at 31 December 2023.

-This Act has been revised by the Legislative Drafting Division from 2008 to 2020/3 March 2021 respectively under the authority of the Attorney General given under the Revision and Publication of Laws Act 2008.
+This Act has been revised by the Legislative Drafting Division from 2008 to 2023 respectively under the authority of the Attorney General given under the Revision and Publication of Laws Act 2008.